madelfio/school-site/content/notes/ssh-tips.md

     user@home-pc:~$ ssh-copy-id user@openlab.umiacs.umd.edu
     user@openlab.umiacs.umd.edu's password:

-Now you can ssh to openlab without entering your password (depending on your OS, you may need to enter the passphrase for your ssh key, but you should only need to do this once).
+Now you can ssh to openlab without entering your password (depending on your OS and system setup, you will need to enter the passphrase for your ssh key, but you should only need to do this once if you have an ssh agent running).

     :::console
     user@home-pc:~$ ssh openlab.umiacs.umd.edu